trln/data-documentation/argot/processing_rules_and_procedures.md

 Displayed as:

-> Contributor(s): <u>Balme, D. M. (David M.), 1912-1989,</u> translator
+> Contributor(s): **Balme, D. M. (David M.), 1912-1989,** translator

-If we do what is currently done in Endeca, then the underlined portion above is hyperlinked and does a quoted/phrase search of the author index for entire name.
+If we do what is currently done in Endeca, then the bold portion above is hyperlinked and does a quoted/phrase search of the author index for entire name.

 ### Example
 ```